Supporting faculty with technology resources and consultation.

 If you missed a LfA online technology training session or want to refer back to a session you participated in, access the video library and view recordings of BU-sponsored trainings.

-Get answers to commonly asked questions about a variety of Boston University-sponsored technologies and learn about a variety of platforms including Zoom, Blackboard, and MyMedia.
+Get answers to commonly asked questions about a variety of BU-sponsored technologies and learn about a variety of platforms including Zoom, Blackboard, MyMedia and others.

 Boston University Medical Campus Educational Technology team offers a variety of site-specific resources including LfA classroom practice or virtual training sessions, and more.